Noiznor/VendingMachine/README.md

 # Vending Machine Simulator

 A modular C application that simulates a snack vending machine with complete inventory management and transaction processing.
+I've created a JavaScript version of the vending machine that provides exactly the same functionality as the C version but runs perfectly in the Node.js environment.

 ## Features